koalateectrl/zk-example/README.md

 ## Deployment

-To deploy to Goerli network using Infura, first create `.env` file following the example in `.env.example` and fill in the two fields.
+To deploy to Sepolia network using Infura, first create `.env` file following the example in `.env.example` and fill in the two fields.

-Then, run `npx hardhat run scripts/deploy.js --network goerli` to deploy the `ZK.sol` contract.
+Then, run `npx hardhat run scripts/deploy.js --network sepolia` to deploy the `ZK.sol` contract.
 This will compile the contract and deploy it to the Goerli network.
-To verify the contract, run `npx hardhat verify --network goerli <address>`.
+To verify the contract, run `npx hardhat verify --network sepolia <address>`.

 ## Generate Solidity Calldata